andreaiacono/andreaiacono.github.io/tesi/thesis.md

 simulating everything, while in the laboratory only some phenomena can be studied, and under conditions so artificial that, for certain disciplines, the usefulness of laboratory experiments is inevitably limited.
-Generally, phenomena that constitute \"simple systems\" can be studied in the laboratory, that is, linear effects of few variables, but not phenomena that constitute \"complex systems,\" that is, highly nonlinear effects of very many parameters.
+Generally, phenomena that constitute "simple systems" can be studied in the laboratory, that is, linear effects of few variables, but not phenomena that constitute "complex systems," that is, highly nonlinear effects of very many parameters.
 In the laboratory, one manipulates a variable, makes a prediction about the effects of such manipulation, and verifies the prediction.
-This works for \"simple systems,\" which are predictable and change in predictable ways, much less for \"complex systems,\" which have characteristics that are difficult to predict based on knowledge of their elements and the factors acting on them.
+This works for "simple systems," which are predictable and change in predictable ways, much less for "complex systems," which have characteristics that are difficult to predict based on knowledge of their elements and the factors acting on them.

-If the experimental laboratory appears to be the ideal tool for studying
-\"simple systems,\" for studying \"complex systems\" the appropriate tool is simulations.
-In a simulation, one can simulate very many entities, each with its characteristics, establish local \"interaction rules\" between entities, and observe (without being able to predict) the global effects of these interactions.
+If the experimental laboratory appears to be the ideal tool for studying "simple systems," for studying "complex systems" the appropriate tool is simulations.
+In a simulation, one can simulate very many entities, each with its characteristics, establish local "interaction rules" between entities, and observe (without being able to predict) the global effects of these interactions.

 But simulations can be used to study many phenomena that cannot be